 “The difference is that women can also have other symptoms which we attribute to the fact that women may have better body awareness and are better communicators, while men are more truncated in their descriptions of where they feel pain.”

-Now, despite this duo’s claims, here is the truth: chest pain is indeed the most commonly reported heart attack symptom for both men and women (about 60% of us experiencing a heart attack do report some degree of chest symptoms – described in many women not as “pain”, but frequently as “heaviness, discomfort, fullness, squeezing or pressure”).
+Now, despite this duo’s claims, here is the truth: chest pain is indeed the most commonly reported heart attack symptom for both men and women.
+Most of us experiencing a heart attack do report some degree of chest symptoms – described in many women not as “pain”, but frequently as heaviness, discomfort, fullness, squeezing or pressure.

 Full disclosure: During my own heart attack three years ago, I had lots of time (after being misdiagnosed with indigestion and sent home from the E.R. despite presenting with central chest pain, nausea, sweating and pain radiating down my left arm) to experience plenty of increasingly debilitating textbook chest pain symptoms before finally returning to hospital, this time to a newly revised – and correct – diagnosis of myocardial infarction.